open-telemetry/oteps/text/0230-telemetry-viewer.md

 - To be consistent with our existing stance on vendor agnosticism, any component developed cannot implement persistent storage.
-Storage must be local (constrained to the machine where OTV is running or accesssed from), and can only persist as part of a session (for example, between refreshes on a browser page or collector restarts).
+Storage must be local (constrained to the machine where OTV is running or accessed from), and can only persist as part of a session (for example, between refreshes on a browser page or collector restarts).
 - We will not implement a query language or semantics as part of this project.